 Focus on being fit and eventually, you will lose that weight too.
 You need to accept yourself first and it depends upon how you carry yourself when you love yourself, you feel good about yourself and just when you feel good about yourself, you look good.

-Well, now when I have listed a few challenges we face as a woman and how we pressurize ourselves to look perfect and do things perfectly, I would like to share something very beautiful with you 🙂 so let me introduce something to you, which will change your perspective towards life.
+Well, now that I have listed a few challenges we face as a woman and how we pressurize ourselves to look perfect and do things perfectly, I would like to share something very beautiful with you 🙂 so let me introduce something to you, which will change your perspective towards life.

 The Wabi-Sabi way of embracing imperfections

-Wabi-Sabi is the Japanese traditional concept of seeing perfections or beauty in imperfections, the quality we as humans lack bigtime.
+Wabi-Sabi is the Japanese traditional concept of seeing perfections or beauty in imperfections, the quality we as humans lack big time.
 A few months back, I came across this beautiful concept and I loved the fact that something like this exists so I thought of sharing it with you guys.

 In simple words, Wabi-Sabi is a way of living that focuses on finding beauty within the imperfections of life and accepting peacefully the natural cycle of growth and decay.
 Namely, Imperfection, Impermanence, and Incompleteness.